• Skip to main content

 Photo credit & recipe: Lexiscleankitchen.com

 Sometimes you a craving something a bit on the lighter side.
-The genius of this salad is that it still incorporates all of the Thanksgiving flavors without the heaviness of the full meal.
-They use leftover turkey, stuffing for crispy croutons, cranberry sauce as the base of the dressing and any leftover veggies you have on hand.
+The genius of this salad is that it still incorporates the Thanksgiving flavors without the heaviness of the full meal.
 It is equally creative and delicious!

 Sweet Potato & Turkey Enchilada